-In 47 meetings since 1993, Florida is 14-33 against Kentucky, with all of those wins coming under Donovan.
-And yet Donovan doesn't have a winning record against any Kentucky coach he's seen — yes, including Gillespie, who took two of four from Florida in his two seasons and whose Wildcats forced the Gators to work overtime for one of their two wins.
-Florida had a seven-game winning streak in the series that included four wins in the national title seasons; Kentucky's had three strings of five or more straight wins, including the one it's currently on.
+In 47 meetings since 1993, Florida is 14-33 against Kentucky, with all but one of those wins coming under Donovan.
+And yet Donovan doesn't have a winning record against any Kentucky coach he's seen — including Gillespie, who took two of four from Florida in his two seasons and whose Wildcats forced the Gators to work overtime for one of their two wins.
+Florida had a seven-game winning streak in the series that included four wins in national title seasons; Kentucky's had three strings of five or more straight wins, including the one it's currently on.

 This is Donovan's last hurdle, and, frankly, it's one that was set too high early on for him to ever clear for good.
 Florida got its first win at Rupp Arena in a decade in Donovan's second year, but Florida went 11-13 against Smith's Kentucky under Donovan, and has started 1-7 against Calipari's 'Cats; Florida would need to sweep the next four years of meetings with Kentucky to get him back on level pegging.

 But that's the best any Florida coach has ever done against Kentucky.

 Florida is a woeful 33-93 against the Wildcats all time, and started 1-21 against them.
 Florida's winning percentage against Kentucky is .262, and, to put that in perspective, a 8-22 team has a .267 winning percentage.

 Donovan has a .361 winning percentage against Kentucky.